 – I stood on the platform for a quarter of an hour with this bouquet in my hand and a stupid smile on my face.
 Thank god you’re here!
 Do you know Elsa Mackenbourg?

 – We must have met at some point, said Anne, unfazed.
 My room is beautiful, you’ve been so kind to invite me, Raymond, I was so exhausted.
 But you shouldn’t have left your phone in Paris.
 It would have saved you this trouble.

 My father shook himself and set about welcoming her.
 In his eyes, everything was going great.
 He spoke loudly, filling her in, and uncorked a few bottles.
 But I couldn’t stop flipping in my head between the passion in Salil’s face, and then Anne’s, both full of a kind of violence… And I wondered if the holiday would be as simple as my dad said it would.

-The first dinner was very fun.
-My dad and Anne spoke of their shared friends, who were rare but always colourful.
+The first dinner was great fun.
+My dad and Anne spoke of their shared friends, who were scarce but always colourful.
 I was having a great time until Anne suggested seriously that one of my dad’s friends must have a shrunken brain.
 This was a man who drank a lot, but who was kind, and me and my dad had gone to dinner with him a few times.

 – Lombard’s just a joker, Anne.
 I think he’s very funny.

 – But you will admit anyway that there’s something missing, and even his sense of humour…

 – Maybe his form of intelligence isn’t very modern but…

 She cut me off as if I was a kid: